lucastabelini/PolyLaneNet/README.md

 ### Usage
 #### Training
-First, create the experiment configuration file.
+Every setting for a training is set through a YAML configuration file.
+Thus, in order to train a model you will have to setup the configuration file.
 An example is shown:
 ```yaml
 # Training settings
 exps_dir: 'experiments' # Path to the root for the experiments directory (not only the one you will run)